 You can, however, find a lot of questions answered on their knowledge base, but if it’s not there, you will have to wait for an answer.

 However, because of its large number of users, you can also find many fellow Teachable course creators to get help.In mid-2020, Teachable moved away from their Facebook Group, even though Facebook groups are widely used by online platforms as an easy-access support hub for users to ask questions to the community and/or admins.

 Instead, they have built their own forum and private community directly inside the platform, allowing for questions and answers natively in Teachable.

 It is too early to say if this decision will improve the support and community interaction, but this bold move is one to look closer at.

 Community & Support Rating:

-There is good reason why Teachable is one of the most used platform: it's easy to just do what you came for - setting up and delivering an online course.
+There is a good reason why Teachable is one of the most used platforms: it is easy to do just what you came for - setting up and delivering an online course.

-But some user might feel frustrated with the support or the lack of customization to make their courses look even better!
+But some users might feel frustrated with the support or the lack of customization to make their courses look even better.
 I guess you just need to know what you're looking for.